sameercodes28/Testing/README.md

 ## Overview

 A professional, bilingual (Swedish/English), single-page portfolio website showcasing the architectural work of Karin Gunnerek.
-The site features a data-driven project gallery, advanced UX features including smooth animations and modal interactions, multi-language support with Swedish as the default, and an integrated Calendly booking system.
+The site features a data-driven project gallery, advanced UX features including smooth animations and modal interactions, multi-language support with Swedish as the default, load more pagination, cross-device modal system, and an integrated Calendly booking system.
 Built with modern web standards and optimized for performance, accessibility, and mobile devices.

+**Live Site:** [karingunnerek.se](https://karingunnerek.se) *(when deployed)*

 ## Tech Stack